aigerata3/CFGtoCNF/README.md

 - Variables: Any capital letter followed by any reasonable number of digits (e.g., B or G232).
 - Terminals: Any lowercase letter followed by any reasonable number of digits (e.g., c or a1).
 - Productions: Only production per line, please.
 The left-hand side (LHS) and right-hand side (RHS) of a production should be separated by an arrow (->).
 Symbols on the RHS should be separated by commas (,).
 Each production should be on a new line.
+Please avoid extra spaces.

 ## Example Input:
 ```